1st Think Tank 2022 Forum Series highlights video

-The Think Tank 2022 Forums are sponsored by the Universal Peace Federation (UPF) and The Washington Times Foundation.
+The Think Tank 2022 Forums are sponsored by the Universal Peace Federation (UPF).
 The project was inspired by Dr. Hak Ja Han Moon, who co-founded UPF and The Washington Times with her late husband, Rev. Dr. Sun Myung Moon.
 Rev. Moon and Dr. Moon were both born in what is now North Korea, and have worked for the peaceful reconciliation in their homeland for more than 60 years.

 In keeping with the first Forum’s theme, “Religious Freedom and the Reunification of Korea,” Mr. Pompeo stressed the importance of religious liberty as the undergirding for peace.

 “My key message today is this: One of the most important ways to help create ‘one family under God,’ is to make sure people are free to actually worship God,” Mr. Pompeo told the Think Tank 2022 Forum.
 Reconciliation in Korea “might seem impossible,” he said, “but as Jesus reminds us in the Book of Matthew, ‘With God, all things are possible.’”

 As stated by the U.S. State Department’s Commission on Unalienable Rights, religious freedom is “the seedbed of civic virtue” and the reason why freedom of conscience is essential for a “stable, prosperous society,” Mr. Pompeo said.
 Thus, freedom of religion, freedom of speech and religious tolerance must be part of the future for the Korean Peninsula.